VeloSteve/CBASS-32/3DPrint/3DPrint.md

 The overlap files are optional, but I prefer to use them for making strong boxes with less material.
 The idea is to allow the slicer to hollow the walls, but not at the corners and around key connectors.
+If the process doesn't appeal to you another option is to simply turn off hollowing (set a high wall thickness) and you will get a strong box at the expense of a little more time and material.

 Most slicing software will support this in some form, but here is a rough outline of how it works in CURA 5.7.
 - Import one box file and a matching overlap file.